 DM = Greater distance (400m); Dm = Less distance (200m); TM = Time in the greatest distance in seconds; Tm = Time in the shortest distance in seconds.

 - 200m test: 2:20 to 140 seconds

 - Vcrit = (400-200) / (300-140) = 1,25 m / s

 - Time in 100m = 100 / 1,25 = 80s à 1'20 »

-This critical speed corresponds to the anaerobic threshold, that is, training at lower speeds will make us work on our aerobic energy systems and at higher speeds they will work on the body's anaerobic sources.
+This critical speed corresponds to the anaerobic threshold, that is, training at lower speeds will make us work on our aerobic energy systems and at higher speeds they will make the body's anaerobic sources work.

 The swolf is a indirect measurement of swimming efficiency that you get at add the strokes made to travel a distance plus the time used for it.